Lemon Dill Orzo Shrimp Salad

 So, do as I say and not as I do.
 Cook and chill your pasta at least 30 minutes before you serve take it on your picnic.
 It will be PERFECT if you do.
 The fresh dill and lemon flavors are just better chilled with the shrimp.

 How pretty does that look?
 All those colors!
 You just KNOW it’s going to be delicious.
-You can imagine the sweet shrimp with the delicious dill, sweet tomatoes, spicy onions, and dressing soaked orzo.
+You can imagine the sweet shrimp with the delicious dill.
+Then add the sweet tomatoes and spicy onions.
+Then there’s the dressing soaked orzo.
 Is it picnic time yet?
 Cause I’m getting HUNGRY!

 You can see why this recipe is perfect for a picnic.
-It has to chill and allow the flavors to meld together.
-This Lemon Dill Orzo Shrimp Salad is easily made ahead of time.
-Even the shrimp can be made ahead of time and would benefit from “marinating” in the dressing with the pasta.
-Just imaging opening this up at your picnic and wowing all your guests.
+It must chill and allow the flavors to meld together.
+Make this Lemon Dill Orzo Shrimp Salad ahead of time to let the flavors meld.
+Yes, even the shrimp.
+The salad benefits from “marinating” in the dressing with the pasta.
+Just imagine opening this up at your picnic and wowing all your guests.

 Yeah.
 Me, too.
-I seriously want to grab that shrimp right off the plate and shove it my mouth eat it with that little crumble of cheese you can see there on the right.
+I seriously want to grab that shrimp right off the plate.
+And I want to eat it.
+With that little crumble of cheese you can see there on the right.

 K. Pity party over.
 My mantra, “Stop shoving crap in your pie hole!”